 Trademarks

-Barton County Community College retains the sole right to any and all trademarks of and that represent the College.
+Barton retains the sole right to any and all trademarks of and represented by the College.
 The use of the College's trademark(s), may be granted by the President, who may require a licensing fee for their use.